-It’s a little known fact that when you book a stay at the October Country Inn (check us out) in Bridgewater Corners, Vermont, you’re within walking distance of White Raven Drum Works, a hotbed for hand-crafted didgeridoos.
+It’s a little known fact that when you book a stay at the October Country Inn in Bridgewater Corners, Vermont, you’re within walking distance of White Raven Drum Works, a hotbed for hand-crafted didgeridoos.
 Kai Mayberger, creator, owner, operator, and sound engineer-in-chief of White Raven Drum Works, is the person you can credit for this rare quirk of nature.

 Fortunately, White Raven offers more than didgeridoos–hand-made from exotic woods.
 Hand-made Askido drums, and wooden flutes are also available for the discerning music lover.

 The didgeridoo is a 1,500 year old indigenous Australian wind instrument.
 It’s still in widespread use today in Australia and around the world.
 It is sometimes described as a natural wooden trumpet or “drone pipe.”
 Musicologists classify it as a brass aerophone.
 A modern didgeridoo is usually cylindrical or conical, and can measure anywhere from 3 to 10 feet long.
 The length is directly related to the 1/4 tone wavelength of the keynote.
 Generally, the longer the instrument, the lower the pitch or key.

 Kai, a native of Vermont’s Northeast Kingdom, was born into a family of crafts people.
 His mother was a potter.
 His father was a weaver.
 Kai was fascinated with sharp tools as a child, and carved every piece of wood he could find while rummaging around his parents Cornwall, Vermont crafts shop.

 Kai studied drum design in college.